scolladon/sfdx-git-delta/README.md

 If you are not a Salesforce Architect or Developer, probably not, _sorry_.

-If you are a Technical Architect or Developer, then it’s a very useful tool for you, when the 3 conditions below are met:
+If you are a Technical Architect or Developer, then it’s a very useful tool for you, when meting 3 conditions below:

-    Your Salesforce project uses a git repo as the source of truth.
+1. Your Salesforce project uses a git repo as the source of truth.
-            ➕
-    You use the Source (DX) format in the repo.
+2. You use the Source (DX) format in the repo.
-            ➕
-    Your metadata is not packaged (in other words, your repo contains all the unmanaged metadata of the project).
+3. Your metadata is unmanaged (in other words, you are not building a managed or unlocked package).

 SGD is designed to be part of a CI/CD pipeline (Jenkins, Bitbucket Pipelines, GitLab CI, GitHub Actions, Azure DevOps...) that handles the deployment of the sources to the Salesforce org(s).

-Pro tips: If you are in the process of building your CI/CD pipeline, make sure you already have a fully functional pipeline **before** implementing delta deployments (otherwise it will just make it harder to debug your pipeline).
-It's also important to implement a bypass in your pipeline, to have the ability to fallback to full deployment in case the delta deployment is not behaving the way you expected it.
+Pro tip: Make sure your pipeline works **before** implementing delta deployments.
+Otherwise it will just make it harder to debug your pipeline.
+It's also important to implement a way to switch back to full deployment in case the delta deployment does not behave as expected.

 **DISCLAIMER:**